adriannirmalandrew/java-helpers/SSL/README.txt

 >	Then, the Creator is initialized with the truststore's password:
 	e.g. bar.initialize("letmein");
 >	Finally, call getSocket() to finally get an SSLSocket object.

+These two classes are used in my other project "tls_files", a simple file server.